ReveKo0o/Better-Sidebar-for-YouTube/README.md

-# Better Sidebar for YouTube
+# SideTube | Better Sidebar for YouTube

 Better Sidebar for YouTube is a lightweight and modern browser extension that redesigns the YouTube interface into a floating, rounded sidebar layout, accompanied by a repositioned search bar and a transparent category filter bar.